Lightning Experience Reports & Dashboards Specialist

 During the cleanup, you notice that some users include system fields from the SolarBot and SolarBot Status custom objects in their reports.
 The fields aren’t secret, they’re just not useful in reporting.
 And they’re potentially confusing.
-Create a solution so users can report on these objects.
+Create a report type so users can report on these objects.

-Reports using this solution should include SolarBot information, whether or not they have related SolarBot Status records.
+Reports using this report type should include SolarBot information, whether or not they have related SolarBot Status records.
 The SolarBot might not be activated yet.

-These fields should not be selectable for reports using this solution.
+These fields should not be selectable for reports.